Drivers with Disabilities in North Carolina

 - Is totally or legally blind

-For a temporary handicap placard valid for up to six months, you simply fill out the Application for Handicapped Placard for Temporary Disability (MVR-37A), and have your physician sign it.
+For a temporary handicap placard valid for up to 6 months, you simply fill out the Application for Disability Parking Placard Form (Form MVR-37A), and have your physician sign it.
 He or she must confirm the length of your disability.
-There is a $5 fee for each placard, with a limit of 2 per person.
+There is a $5 fee for each placard, with a limit of 2 placards per person.

-For a permanent handicap placard, simply complete the Application for Handicapped Placard for Permanent Disability (MVR-37A), and have it signed by your physician, certifying that you are eligible.
-There is a $5 fee for each placard, and you may get 2 per person.
+For a permanent handicap placard, simply complete the Application for Disability Parking Placard Form (Form MVR-37A) and have it signed by your physician, certifying that you are eligible.
+There is a $5 fee for each placard, and you may get 2 placards per person.
 You can renew them by having your physician sign another application.